-To further amend title 54 of the Code of the Federated States of Micronesia, as amended, by amending section 222 thereof, as created by Public Law No. 9-139, for the purpose of modifying the import tax exemption for government imports, and to amend Public Law No. 9-139 by amending section 60 for the purpose of delaying the effective of the Customs Act of 1996, and for other purposes.
+To further amend title 54 of the Code of the Federated States of Micronesia, as amended, by further amending section 222 thereof, as enacted by Public Law No. 9-139 and amended by Public Law No. 10-10, for the purpose of modifying the import tax exemptions, and for other purposes.